Yon Goicoechea

 Yon Alexander Goicoechea Lara (born 8 November 1984) is a Venezuelan lawyer, activist and organizer.
-He emerged as one of the leaders behind the Venezuelan Student Movement, which formed as a result of actions by Hugo Chavez' to amass further power as the country's president.
+He emerged as one of the leaders behind the Venezuelan Student Movement, which formed as a result of actions by Hugo Chávez to amass further power as the country's president.
 He holds degrees from the Andrés Bello Catholic University and Columbia University.

-Milton Friedman Prize
+Career

 In 2008, the Cato Institute awarded Goicoechea the Milton Friedman Prize for Advancing Liberty which comes with an award of $500,000.
 At the time, Peruvian novelist Mario Vargas Llosa called Goicoechea, "a symbol of… democratic reaction when freedom is threatened."
 After receiving the Prize, Goicoechea experienced harassment in Venezuela, and state-run television depicted him as a cartoon clutching wards of cash stamped with the words "Made in USA."
 As a result of his activism, he experienced death threats, which led him to move between various friends' homes to stay safe.
 President Chávez called the Goicoechea-led student movement, a "fascist attack."
 In 2013, Goicochea decided to leave Venezuela with his family.